Invariants of graph drawings in the plane: Planarity of graphs

+(b) We have $\delta_{K_5}(3,12)=\big\{\{12,34\},\{12,35\}\big\}$.
 So the intersection cocycle of Remark~\ref{vector}.b for $n=5$ is not a sum of elementary coboundaries.
 Indeed, addition of an elementary coboundary does not change the parity of the number of ones above the diagonal, while initially this number is 5.
-Thus we proved Assertion \ref{grapl-wives} for $K_5$. } \end{example}
+Thus we proved Assertion \ref{grapl-wives} for $K_5$. \end{example}